dvrensk/disbursement-challenge/README.md

 1. Use meaningful names for models, methods and associations.
 1. Avoid calling things "payment" or anything close to that word.
 The reason is that we use "payment" when we talk about the money that they shopper gives to us, and we want to avoid confusion.
 1. You are programming money and the rules are complex.
 Automatic tests are absolutely mandatory.
+There are some basic tests in `/test` already.
+Extend them, or use RSpec.
 1. In fact, for this challenge, tests or specs are more important than the implementation.
 Think of it as two challenges that could well be separate:
 	1. Transform the business requirements to tests or specs.